 Small-dollar loans from a bank or credit union can sometimes be applied for online, but you may have more luck going to a physical branch and talking to a banker.
 In this case, you may need to bring in some pay stubs for proof of income and make sure you know your social security number so the bank can check your credit score.

 You are also asked if you rent or own your home and your annual income.
 Sometimes your education and current work status are requested.

 The company will do a credit check to determine your eligibility.
 Your credit score and history will impact the loan for which you qualify, or if you qualify at all.
 A better credit score always ensures better loan terms, but a low score won’t rule you out.

-As with any loan, make sure you are aware of any initiation fees, the interest rate,repayment terms and flexibility.
+As with any loan, make sure you check the origination fees, interest rates, and repayment terms before you make a decision.

-To start the process of finding a small dollar loan, visit Supermoney.com, where you can compare your various loan options.
+Visit SuperMoney’s loan offer engine, and find the best option for you.
 Read reviews and see what type of loan you may qualify for based on your credit score.